jaco-uoeo/jaco-uoeo.github.io/intro_to_ai/Readme.md

-Hi, this is the intro to AI module.
+Hi, this is the intro to Artificial Intelligence module.

 ![A flying cat](cat.gif)